 Personally, I do not believe it makes sense to do 1.
 Indeed, the current interest rates are extremely low.
 So it is not bad to have some debt.
 And if you own your house entirely, you will pay more in taxes.
-And by investing the remaining money, you can get more money than the interests.
+And by investing the remaining money, you can get more than the interest.
 If I had the money, I would probably go directly with option 2.
 In that case, there is only a long-term mortgage and no need to amortize.

 As a side note, it would probably take Mrs. The Poor Swiss and me a few years to find a house that would suit us both.
-I want something old, she wants something really modern.
-Moreover, I want an isolated house and she wants something in the middle of the city.
-And, I want wood, she wants concrete.
+I want something old.
+She wants something really modern.
+Moreover, I want an isolated house, and she wants something in the middle of the city.
+And I want wood.
+She wants concrete.
 You can see the difficulties in finding common ground for us!

 The full investing route

 Another route for using our new one million dollars is to invest it directly.
 This would be the fastest route to reach Financial Independence.